thymikee/jest-preset-angular/README.md

 `;
 ```

-### Removing empty lines and white-spaces in component snaphots
+### Removing empty lines and white-spaces in component snapshots

 You will immediately notice, that your snapshot files contain a lot of white spaces and blank lines.
 This is not an issue with Jest, rather with Angular.
 It can be mitigated via Angular compiler by setting `preserveWhitespaces: false`